Vo Trong Nghia – Bamboo Stalactite Pavilion | 2018 Venice Architecture Biennale

 Part of the exhibition at the Arsenale curated by Grafton Architects, the pavilion is installed on the waterfront area near the press pavilion and provides a really appreciated relax and meditation space for the visitors of this year’s Biennale.

 Using his favorite building material, Vo Trong Nghia had designed an iconic architecture entirely made in bamboo, which demonstrates the exceptional aesthetic and technical results that can be achieved through that material.

-The dense bamboo mesh of the pavilion canopy provides an effective shading effect which, together with a number of orange-color lounge chairs, contributes to create a pleasant and relaxing “freespace” overlooking the Venetian Arsenal’s water basin.
+The dense bamboo mesh of the pavilion canopy provides an effective shading effect which, together with a number of orange-color lounge chairs, contributes to creating a pleasant and relaxing “freespace” overlooking the Venetian Arsenal’s water basin.